huishenlab/biscuit/docs/epiread_format.md

 extra columns related to SNPs.
 To get back the original epiread format, run `cut -f 1,5,6` on the output epiread file.

 To test all SNP-CpG pairs, include the `-P` flag in your command prompt.
+Note, if looking for allele-specific methylation, you will need to run with the `-P` flag and include a SNP BED file.
 For more help on available flags, run `biscuit epiread` in the terminal.

 ## Paired-end Epireads